CoolProp/CoolProp/dev/buildbot/docs.md

 You can add the following lines to the end of your ``.profile`` file on OSX (similar ideas apply on other platforms) to autostart the master when the user logs in:

 ```
-# Connect to the buildbot master
+# Startup the buildbot master
 buildbot start ~/master
 ```